patrickhladun/moodscape/README.md

 - **Responsive Design**: Ensure the website is fully functional and visually appealing on all devices.
 - **Secure Transactions**: Implement secure payment gateways using systems like Stripe, protecting user information and transactions.
 - **Artist Promotion**: Highlight the unique qualities of the curated art collection.
-- **Feedback System**: Implement a feedback system to report successful and unsuccessful purchases to users.
+- **Reviews System**: Implement a Reviews system to report successful and unsuccessful purchases to users.

 ### Key Components of the Website